👤 This documentation is intended for SQL Users.

 Cohort Grids are the Periscope Data equivalent of Excel Pivot Tables or Two-way Tables.
-One series is plotted horizontally, and another is plotted on the vertically.
+One series is plotted horizontally, and another is plotted vertically.
 A third series of values is filled in for each cell to calculate the sum of their intersecting cells.

 A Cohort Grid can have one or more parts.
 The Cohort column acts as the left-most vertical column of the chart.
 The Pivot column acts as a horizontal row across the top of the chart.
 Finally, the data column represents the total of values displayed in the intersecting cells.